vitojeng/ohara-quickstart/docs/src/quickstart_vm.rst

   - **Configure**: open the Property dialog and fill out necessary configuration for the component.
   - **Delete**: delete the selected component.

-- Enough of these button things.
-Let's click on the "configure" icon (a wrench) and fill in the following fields (Note that you need to use your own settings, and create a completed, an error, an input and output directories).
+- Okay, that's enough of these button things.
+Let's click on the "configure" icon (a wrench) and fill in the following fields (Note that you need to use your own settings, and create completed, error, input and output directories).
 For fields that we did not mention below, the default is used:

   - Completed Folder: demo/completed
   - Error Folder: demo/error